Quantcast

 In essence, this bill exempts electricity delivered or placed by any charger of an electric vehicle charging station located at a residence from the electric vehicle charging tax.
 Currently, a tax of 3 cents per kilowatt-hour is imposed on electricity delivered by specific charging stations, but the bill includes a retroactive provision that applies these changes to electricity delivered since Jan.
 1, 2025.
 It also makes technical modifications to the administration of the tax.
 The bill, by affecting state or local tax exemptions, may undergo further scrutiny by the Joint Survey Committee on Tax Exemptions to assess its broader implications.

-The bill was co-authored by Representative Nancy VanderMeer (Republican-70th District), Senator Kristin Dassler-Alfheim (Democrat-18th District), Senator Melissa Ratcliff (Democrat-16th District), Senator Mark Spreitzer (Democrat-15th District).
-It was co-sponsored by Representative Ryan M. Clancy (Democrat-19th District), Representative Barbara Dittrich (Republican-99th District), and Representative Jenna Jacobson (Democrat-50th District), along four other co-sponsors.
+The bill was co-authored by Representative Nancy VanderMeer (Republican-70th District), Senator Kristin Dassler-Alfheim (Democrat-18th District), Senator Melissa Ratcliff (Democrat-16th District), and Senator Mark Spreitzer (Democrat-15th District).
+It was co-sponsored by Representative Ryan M. Clancy (Democrat-19th District), Representative Barbara Dittrich (Republican-99th District), and Representative Jenna Jacobson (Democrat-50th District), along with four other co-sponsors.

 Patrick Testin has authored or co-authored another 10 bills since the beginning of the 2025 session, with none of them being enacted.